MA in American Politics

 All of the above requirements for the Master's degree, including removal of all existing incompletes, must be fulfilled before students can take the written comprehensive exam.
 Students may be currently registered for courses necessary for the degree in the semester in which they take the exam.
 If the student has fulfilled all degree requirements except for the comprehensive exams, s/he should register for PLSC 605, Masters Study (zero credit hours), in the semesters leading up to and including the exam.

 Thesis Option: Students may satisfy six hours (2 courses) by writing a thesis.
 These hours count as elective credit.
 Students who choose this option will take PLSC 596 for two semesters (6 credit hours) and take PLSC 597 (zero credit hours) until they are done with the thesis.

-Graduate School regulations require M.A. students to complete the program within five years.
+Graduate School policy require MA students to complete the program within five years.
 A student failing to meet this deadline may submit a petition to the Graduate Studies Committee requesting an extension of this deadline.

 For further information, please contact Professor Peter M. Sanchez, Graduate Program Director, at firstname.lastname@example.org or 773.508.8658.